AlexVotry/ratio-weather/README.md

 # RatioWeather

-This is a weather app that pulls data from Bing maps api and Darksky api.
+This is an Angular 6 weather app that pulls data from Bing maps api and Darksky api.

 I created a responsive css and used Angular animations for creating a modal and carousel.